Sexual Harassment Training Requirements for New York Employers

 - Live or in-person training where those who present ask employees questions, or make time throughout presenting to allow for questions

-New York State additionally indicated that training that merely involves watching a video or reading documents—without any elements of feedback or participation—isn’t interactive.
+New York State additionally indicates that prevention training that merely involves watching a video or reading documents—without any elements of feedback or participation—isn’t interactive.

 - Training is required to be available in the “language spoken by their employees”